 Speech and Language Pathology department commemorates Speech Therapy Week every year in the first week of November to create and promote awareness among the public about the role of SLPs in the management of communication, speech, language, literacy and swallowing disorders.
 The department also organises open houses, public talks and other activities in conjunction with this event.
 It also encourages visits from local, regional and international communities by both professionals and non-professionals alike.

-SLPs at the department are recognised clinical educators by the National Education Association Singapore.
+SLPs at the department are recognised clinical educators by the National University of Singapore.
 The department also welcomes students on SLP programmes from local, regional and international education institutes for clinical placements.

-Our team of SLPs hold post graduation degrees from renowned universities.
-Most of them hold certifications like Hanen, Assistive Technology Professional (ATP), Neuro Developmental Therapy (NDT), VitalStim, Advanced Certificate in Training and Assessment (ACTA) .
-They are also trained in Picture Exchange Communication Systems (PECS) and Prompts for Restructuring Oral Muscular Phonetic Targets (PROMPT).
+Our passionate and vibrant team of SLPs hold post graduation degrees from renowned universities.
+Most of them hold certifications like Hanen, Neuro Developmental Therapy - Pediatrics (NDT), VitalStim therapy, Advanced Certificate in Training and Assessment (ACTA), training in Picture Exchange Communication Systems (PECS), Pragmatic Organization Dynamic Display (PODD), and Prompts for Restructuring Oral Muscular Phonetic Targets (PROMPT).